Side Walker Position

 - The instructor will explain the support method best suited for your rider

 - Other riders will require help with instructions and staying engaged in class

 - Stay forward and avoid the horse’s back end

-- If your arms become tired, let your leader know to walk to the center of the arena so you can switch sides
+- If your arms become tired, let your Leader know to walk to the centre of the arena so you can stop the horse and switch sides.

 - Call the instructor for assistance

 - In the event that a rider falls from the horse, stay with the rider, but do not move them.
 Keep them calm until the instructor arrives.

 - Assist with untacking horse and clean up